xiaozhuxiong121/PGPickerView/README.md

 ```
 # License

 PGPickerView is released under an MIT license.
-See [License.md](License.md) for more information.
+See [License](License) for more information.